webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 <blockquote>§ 1194.22 (c) Web pages shall be designed so that all information conveyed with color is also available without color, for example from context or markup.</blockquote>

 This provision helps users who know how to customize the presentation of web content, but doesn’t maximize the accessibility of the default presentation of that content to the target audience by ensuring that there is sufficient contrast between suggested colors.
-Fortunately, there’s nothing stopping a web site from fulfilling this requirement but also meeting the following Level provisions from the Web Content Accessibility Guidelines 2.0 draft:
+Fortunately, there’s nothing stopping a website from fulfilling this requirement but also meeting the following Level provisions from the Web Content Accessibility Guidelines 2.0 draft:

 <blockquote>1.4.3 Contrast (Minimum): Text and images of text have a contrast ratio of at least 5:1, except for the following: (Level AA)